obonaventure/cnp3/book-2nd/protocols/http.rst

 A document sharing system such as the `world wide web` is composed of three important parts.

- 1. A standardised addressing scheme that allows unambiguous identification of documents
+ 1. A standardized addressing scheme that allows unambiguous identification of documents
  2. A standard document format : the `HyperText Markup Language <http://www.w3.org/MarkUp>`_
- 3. A standardised protocol that facilitates efficient retrieval of documents stored on a server
+ 3. A standardized protocol that facilitates efficient retrieval of documents stored on a server

 .. note:: Open standards and open implementations